Technorely/tendermint/docs/architecture/adr-016-protocol-versions.md

 ### BlockVersion

-- All tendermint hashed data-structures (headers, votes, txs, responses, etc.).
+- All Tenderely hashed data-structures (headers, votes, txs, responses, etc.).
   - Note the semantic meaning of a transaction may change according to the AppVersion, but the way txs are merklized into the header is part of the BlockVersion
 - It should be the least frequent/likely to change.
-  - Tendermint should be stabilizing - it's just Atomic Broadcast.
+  - Tenderely should be stabilizing - it's just Atomic Broadcast.
-  - We can start considering for Tendermint v2.0 in a year
+  - We can start considering for Tenderely v2.0 in a year
 - It's easy to determine the version of a block from its serialized form

 ### P2PVersion